nosas/blog/deep_learning_python/ch2/article.md

 However, I will not be covering these concepts in this article because they diverge from the high-level concepts I wish to cover.
 I recommend reading the book's chapter on geometric interpretations of tensor operations.

 ---
 ## How neural networks learn via backpropagation and gradient descent

 ### Backpropagation

 Backpropagation is the process of finding the derivative of the loss function with respect to the weights and biases of a neural network.

+### Backpropagation algorithm

+Using the backpropagation algorithm, we can get the gradient of the loss with respect to the weights and biases of the network.

 ### Gradient descent